tokkonopapa/WordPress-IP-Geo-Block/README.md

       [Analysis of the Fancybox-For-WordPress Vulnerability](http://blog.sucuri.net/2015/02/analysis-of-the-fancybox-for-wordpress-vulnerability.html)
       on Sucuri Blog.
-    - Added a sample code snippet as a use case for 'Give ajax permission in case of safe actions on front facing'.
+    - Added a sample code snippet as a use case for 'Give ajax permission in case of safe actions on front facing page'.
 See Example 10 in `sample.php`.

 - 2.0.1
     - Fixed the issue of improper scheme from the HTTPS site when loading js